Solar Energy Frequently Asked Questions

 Around fifteen percent of the energy of sunlight can be used to produce electricity using photovoltaic solar technology.

 The individual solar cell’s size determines the amount of current and power it is capable of producing – at most some 0.5 Volts (V).
 In order to generate a significant amount of electricity, several solar cells are assembled into modules.

 Certain kinds of cells, such as those made from thin films, can be made directly into modules without needing to make separate cells first.
 Generally constructed to give an output somewhere between twenty W and 100 W, these modules can themselves be connected together to make arrays that could potentially supply several megawatts of power.

 Photovoltaic conversion, which enables the sun’s rays to be converted into electricity, occurs in solar cells manufactured from silicon.
 Silicon is one of the most abundant materials on the planet (in the form of quartz sand) and is an environmentally friendly material.

 This technology was pioneered in 1954 when Bell Lab scientists displayed the first silicon solar cell at the National Academy of Science in Washington DC.

 The specially treated silicon strips, when exposed to light, powered a small FM radio that broadcast music to a packed audience.
 That year the New York Times boldly proclaimed:

 “Vast power of the Sun is tapped by battery using sand ingredient”

-The silicon solar battery, it was claimed, – “may mark the beginning of a new era, leading to the realisation of one of mankind’s most cherished dreams – the harnessing of the almost limitless energy of the sun for the uses of civilisation.”
+The silicon solar battery, it was claimed, – “may mark the beginning of a new era, leading to the realization of one of mankind’s most cherished dreams – the harnessing of the almost limitless energy of the sun for the uses of civilization.”

 Today, the range of solar cells spans many materials and molecular architectures, in the quest to extract maximum power while keeping the costs to a minimum.